mohdazlanabas/app-testing-intro/README.md

 # App Testing
-- Fimilarity with creating code test with Javascipt
+-  Familiarity  with creating code test with Javascipt